 - A disease of the hypothalamus or pituitary

-- Cancer, such as lung, small intestine, pancreas, brain, leukemia
+- Cancer of the lung, small intestine, pancreas, brain, leukemia

 - Mental disorders